 The view on the future of the natural gas market is different today than it was just two years ago.
 Natural gas forward price curves indicate that spot market prices are consistently lower than the commodity prices used in the RESOLVE model, which becomes more pronounced with each successive year.
-15 The consequence is that future prices in the model may be overvalued relative to current market expectations, which are presumably the price levels at which LSEs are able to acquire energy today for delivery of energy at a future date.
+The consequence is that future prices in the model may be overvalued relative to current market expectations, which are presumably the price levels at which LSEs are able to acquire energy today for delivery of energy at a future date.
 Future price forecasts affect everything from retail rates to the valuation of potential resource acquisitions.

-The inauguration of a new administration in 2017 produced many changes in on the regulatory front on at the Federal level.
+The inauguration of a new administration in 2017 produced many changes on the regulatory front at the Federal level.
 One of the consequential decisions was effectively rescinding the Clean Power Plan.
 While the decision is not expected to have a big impact on California's energy policy and future resource mix, it may change how regulators in other states within the Western Interconnect make decisions, which will affect the California market.

 The technology of energy efficiency and renewable generation is evolving.
-RCEA assumed a nominal rate of load growth during its feasibility study-i however, the 2017 IEPR mid-AAEE, mid-AAPV scenario now forecasts load loss through time.
+RCEA assumed a nominal rate of load growth during its feasibility study; however, the 2017 IEPR mid-AAEE, mid-AAPV scenario now forecasts load loss through time.
 The technology becomes both more efficient and cost effective as it progresses, but the IRP assumes a single trajectory for the pace of technology development.
 Any change in that development can have a large effect on demand, the efficacy of energy efficiency, and the expansion of renewable energy development.

-The primary lesson of this IRP is that the utility environment is fluid.-Future plans resulting from integrated resource planning must be continually monitored and updated as the planning environment evolves.
+Future plans resulting from integrated resource planning must be continually monitored and updated as the planning environment evolves.

-15 This phenomenon is also acknowledged in the IRP Filing Requirements Reference Guide version May 25, 2018.
+&lt;sup>17 This phenomenon is also acknowledged in the IRP Filing Requirements Reference Guide version May 25, 2018.